How to keep client data private when using AI in an RIA

 - Private deployments where the model runs in your firm's cloud account.

-- Custom-installed brains that route data through approved pipelines only.
+- Custom-implemented brains that route data through approved pipelines only.

 Unsafe setups